Yifan-Song793/RestGPT/README.md

     * Caller: organizing API parameters based on the API plan and API documentation.
     * Parser: generating Python code to parse the API response based on the response schema.

-Here is an example of using TMDB movie database to search for the number of movies directed by Sophia Coppora.
+Here is an example of using TMDB movie database to search for the number of movies directed by Sofia Coppora.

 ![example](https://github.com/Yifan-Song793/RestGPT/blob/main/imgs/example.gif)